2005 Kashmir earthquake: Domestic

-International response
+International

 Well over US$6.2 billion (400 billion Pakistani rupees) in aid arrived from all around the world.
 US Marine and Army helicopters stationed in neighbouring Afghanistan quickly flew aid into the devastated region along with five CH-47 Chinook helicopters from the Royal Air Force that were deployed from the United Kingdom.
 Five crossing points were opened on the Line of Control (LOC), between India and Pakistan, to facilitate the flow of humanitarian and medical aid to the affected region, and aid teams from different parts of Pakistan and around the world came to the region to assist in relief efforts.
+Afghan National Army helicopters also brought supplies and medical personnel.

 The United Nations Development Programme coordinated responses, rebuilt shelters, schools and health facilities.
 The United Nations Population Fund deployed nine mobile medical units, provided reproductive health services for one million people and focused on pregnant women and children.
 The UNICEF distributed school kits for 140,000 children, established 70 child-friendly spaces and reopened 487 schools.
 The World Food Programme provided emergency food, including high-energy biscuits.
 The World Health Organization delivered medical equipment, health kits and set up a disease early warning system.
 The United Nations High Commissioner for Refugees managed 37 camps, distributing tents, blankets and supplies.
 The International Organization for Migration helped 14,000 families return home, providing transport and food.
 The OCHA initiated rescue operations, launched a $550 million fundraising appeal and conducted environmental assessments.
 The United Nations Humanitarian Air Service delivered 28,000 tons of relief supplies to remote areas using helicopters.

 The International Rescue Committee (IRC) responded swiftly, providing emergency food, medical care, and shelter.
 They treated thousands of survivors in makeshift clinics, ensured access to clean water and sanitation, and established child-friendly spaces to aid psychological recovery.
 Before winter, the IRC distributed warm clothing and bedding and assisted in rebuilding homes and infrastructure, supporting long-term recovery efforts.